ReiseKato/HBRS-neural-network/README.md

     -  public static Float[][] readWeightsAndBias(String path)
           - read the weights and bias for the Neurons from a csv file (specify path)
           - the output is a 2d matrix of Floats the use of the objects Float over float is due to BufferedReader returning             Strings.
             To convert these arrays of Strings I mapped them to a Float 2d matrix.
-This step requires Float
+This step requires Float.

     -  public static int[] getlayerConfig(String path)
           - specify path of the csv file